Jack-Ji/zplay_old/README.md

 * [chipmunk](https://chipmunk-physics.net/) (MIT license)

 ## Getting started
-Copy `zplay` folder to a `libs` subdirectory of the root of your project.
+Copy `zplay` folder or clone repo into `libs` subdirectory of the root of your project.

 Install SDL2 library, please refer to [docs of SDL2.zig](https://github.com/MasterQ32/SDL.zig)